CodeRed30/Portfolio/notes/day_5.md

 ## Retrospective
+#### Went well
+* Pair programming - driver/navigator set up
+* TDD - learnt new syntax
+* Debugging - working through Boris Bikes and fixing my own test and code bugs
+* OOP - using encapsulation and SRP in my code base

+#### Could improve
+* Pair programming - asserting my lack of knowledge and need to pause to catch up
+* TDD - working in through the process
+* Debugging - reading the stack trace properly rather than assuming
+* OOP - Mocking and stubbing

 ## Pairing - Boris Bikes Day 4 - Pete